ShelFrench/cs15l-lab-reports/lab-report-1-week-2.md

 # Lab Report #1
-## How to log into your ieng6 account
+## How to log into and use your ieng6 account
 **Step 1- VS Code Install**

 First go to the vs code website [https://code.visualstudio.com](https://code.visualstudio.com/).
 Download the version from your platform.
 Open the .exe file and follow the steps for set up.

 ![VScodesc](VsCodeSC.png)

-After the install it should open to this
+After the install it should open to this.

 ![VScode](VSCodeIntro.png)

 **Step 2- Remotely Connecting**

-You can connect to your ieng6 from your own device from the terminal line in VS Code, but first you must install the program OpenSSH [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
-Your password must be activated with your school info at [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php).
-After install and password activation open a new terminal using the tab at the top in VSCode and use the ssh along with your course specific username that ends with @ieng6.ucsd.edu.
+You can connect to your ieng6 from your own device from the terminal line in VS Code, but first you must install the program OpenSSH [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).Then your password must be activated with your school info at [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php).
+After install and password activation open a new terminal using the terminal tab at the top in VSCode.
+Use the `ssh` command along with your course specific username that ends with @ieng6.ucsd.edu.

 ![sshCommand](SSHCommand.png)